ThomasAKaestner/sortAPI/readme.md

 # Sort API
 This project is just a small api.
+The request takes an array.
+After sorting the array it returns it with comparisons(int) made.

 ## How to call the API
 * Post Request